vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 Typically, you should only read/write Contact options.
 Don't mind RawContact options, unless you really want to.
 For example,

-- the native AOSP Contacts app only allows reading and writing Contact options.
+- the AOSP Contacts app only allows reading and writing Contact options.
 - the Google Contacts app allows reading and writing Contact and RawContact options.

 ### Setting RawContact options